striezel/corona/data/readme.md

   JSON, too) at <https://www.covid19.admin.ch/> via an API entry point at
   <https://www.covid19.admin.ch/api/data/context>.
 Well done from a technical
-  point of view. :) This data also contains numbers for Liechtenstein, not just Switzerland, so it us used for both countries.
+  point of view. :) This data also contains numbers for Liechtenstein, not just Switzerland, so it is used for both countries.

 * **Turkey**: The Turkish Ministry of Health provides official numbers at
   <https://covid19.saglik.gov.tr/TR-66935/genel-koronavirus-tablosu.html>, and